staruser143/dash-app/lakeformation.md

    - **Data Sharing:** Collaborating with external or internal stakeholders using shared datasets.
    - **Governance:** Ensuring compliance with data governance and access control requirements.

-Would you like detailed examples or guidance on using it with specific AWS services?